 A Franklin, Tennessee, family of five describes what you might be in for on a rainy night and offers Disney a suggestion:

 The week we were there, it rained every afternoon for several hours, and the Fantasmic! audience had to sit in the rain for 60–90 minutes until Disney figured out whether they would do the show.
 (Most times, it was cancelled—so they got soaked for nothing.)
-With Fastpass, this wait would be unnecessary— just have guests go to kiosks at their convenience during the day, put in their pass, and get a “reservation” for Fantasmic!
+With Fastpass+, this wait is unnecessary— just have guests go to Fastpass+ kiosks at their convenience during the day and get a “reservation” for Fantasmic!
 Then the guests could enjoy the park or choose to stay dry until 15–20 minutes before showtime, giving Disney time to make announcements about the show’s status.